UPDATE: I’m home now! Thanks everyone for following along.

 VERY IMPORTANT!

 The content on this site is my own.
 It does not represent the positions, strategies, or opinions of my employer or any related entity.
-This is not an official source for information about Antarctica, the United States Antarctic Program, the National Science Foundation, or any other entity.
+This is not an official source for information about Antarctica, the United States Antarctic Program, the National Science Foundation, my employer, other contractors, or any other entity.

 Frequently Asked Questions